Richmond Housing Renovation Program

 To date, the Richmond Housing Renovation Program has achieved the following results:

-- 11 houses complete and sold to local first-time homebuyers
+- 19 properties completed and sold to first-time homebuyers

 RCF Connects has had great partners in this work, including private law firms and financial institutions—which have structured the transactions on a pro bono basis—to implement this innovative concept.
 The Richmond bond is a great example of a fourth sector initiative, in which private for-profit companies, governments and non-profits team up to tackle stubborn social problems.